infinityworks/snow-cannon/README.md

     USE SCHEMA <target-schema>;
     CREATE TABLE IF NOT EXISTS <table-name> (<DDL STATEMENT>);

-Before we create the pipe, an S3 bucket and IAM role are required, these are the parameters defined in the integration.
-If the AWS resources do not exist, you can now create them.
-We cannot yet set the `bucket_notification` as we do not have the SQS ARN and so do not include this resource block when deploying.
+Finally create the pipe by navigating to `snowflake/infra/pipes/`and run

     terraform init -backend=true -backend-config=environment/backend-config.tfvars
     terraform plan -var-file=environment/environment.tfvars -out=tfplan
     terraform apply tfplan
-    rm -r .terraform

-Note that the object-creation event has not been configured, we require a parameter from the pipe in order to do this.

-In Snowflake, run `DESC PIPE <PIPE-NAME>;` and copy the entire `notification_channel` output; this arn should then be included for the key `snowpipe_queue_arn` in `aws/S3/environment/environment.tfvars`; re-run the terraform:

-    terraform init -backend=true -backend-config=environment/backend-config.tfvars
-    terraform plan -var-file=environment/environment.tfvars -out=tfplan
-    terraform apply tfplan
     rm -r .terraform && rm tfplan

-Your pipe should now be configured and you can check its status with:
+This will also configure the event notifications on the S3 data lake bucket.
+Your pipe should now be visible and you can check its status with:

     SELECT system$pipe_status('"ANALYTICS"."PUBLIC"."DATA_LAKE_PIPE"');

 As you load files into the S3 bucket, these will now be consumed into the snowflake table.

-Note: If you modify or recreate the account integration, a new `snowflake_external_id` will be generated; the steps on creating a Snowpipe will need to be repeated.
+Note: If you modify or recreate the account integration, a new `snowflake_external_id` will be generated; the proceeding steps including stage, IAM and pipe creation will need to be repeated.